 (xi) Net utility operating income.

-(2) A compilation of all supporting working papers for sorted by each pro forma adjustment listed in subdivision (1)5(a)(3)(C).
+(2) (1) A compilation of all supporting working work papers for sorted by each pro forma adjustment listed in subdivision (1), including section 5(a)(3)(C) of this rule.

-(2) The first work paper for each adjustment shall include, but not be limited to, including the following:
+(2) The first work paper for each adjustment shall include, but not be limited to, the following:

 (A) Actual test year Historical test period or base period revenues or expenses.